dalmo1991/superflexPy/doc/demo.rst

    :align: center

 Note that the method :code:`get_output` also sets the element states to their value at the final time step (in this case 8.98).
-This is done because it may be necessary to continue the simulation afterwards (e.g. real time applications with new inputs coming in time).
 As a consequence, if the method is called again, it will use this value as initial state instead of the one defined at initialization.
+This enables the modeler to continue the simulation at a later time, which can be useful in applications where new inputs arrive in real time.
 The states of the model can be reset using the method :code:`reset_states`.

 .. literalinclude:: demo_code.py